 When money from the restive herd starts to flow down to smaller stocks, those returns have the potential to be magnified even more.
 Yes, these stocks are not without risk.
 But in today’s strange and unique market conditions, we feel the biggest risk by far is failing to take any risk at all.

 Editor’s Note: This is an extract from an update originally published in Australian Small-Cap Investigator.

 From the Port Phillip Publishing Library

 Special Report: Is anyone out there topping Australian Small-Cap Investigator’s amazing track record right now?
 The average return across the entire buy list is 75.69%.
 That’s inclusive of winners and losers.
 Imagine having a 75.69% average gain running across every stock in your share portfolio!
 What’s the surprising (and strange) secret behind this figure?
 And what are ASI’s four ‘marquee stock picks’ for 2017?
 Click here for more…

-The Daily Reckoning: Your Thoughts on the Property Cycle
+Markets and Money: Your Thoughts on the Property Cycle

-The Daily Reckoning: Never Smile at a Crocodile
+Markets and Money: Never Smile at a Crocodile

 Money Morning: Why OPEC’s Oil Price Manipulation Is Showing Cracks